-Record the average Dynamic Tension that was produced by the hanging 50g mass on the data sheet.
+Record the average Dynamic Tension on your data sheet.
 Is the Dynamic Tension equal to the Static Tension?
 Use an Algebraic expression to explain why the Dynamic Tension always has to be less than the Static Tension when a cart is accelerated by a hanging mass on a frictionless, level track.
-Before printing the plots of the Static and Dynamic Tensions, ask the TA to verify the data for Part II.
-After the TA verifies the data, print the Static and Dynamic Tension graph, and delete the data runs.
+Before printing the plots of the Static and Dynamic Tensions, ask your TA to verify your data.
+After your TA verifies your Data, you can print the Static and Dynamic Tension graph, and delete the data runs.